KyleAsaff/FlightSimulator/README.md

 # FlightSimulator
 OpenGL Flight Simulator.
-Control a plane and fly around terrain and ocean using keyboard and mouse control.
+Control a plane and fly around terrain and ocean using a mouse and keyboard.

 # Features
 - Basic scenery